 These records will serve as important data for correcting alignment in the future.
 The allowable misalignment under the above cold offset condition shall be within +/- 10/100 mm of the planned alignment value

-If any problem such as high vibration occurs, hot alignment checking will be only effective and helpful as a trouble shooting aid and/or for finding the appropriate countermeasures to take.
-It is not recommended hot alignment checking by using dial indicators on coupling hubs or anywhere else after a few hours or more of running, because the temperature of equipment will change very quickly after shutdown.
+If any problem such as high vibration occurs, hot alignment checking will be only effective and helpful as a troubleshooting aid and/or for finding the appropriate countermeasures to take.
+It is not recommended hot alignment checking by using dial indicators on coupling hubs or anywhere else after a few hours or more of running, because the temperature of the equipment will change very quickly after shutdown.

 Typical operational experience data for the best hot alignment are as follows:

 - Vertical thermal expansion growth of all equipment shall be calculated based on actual temperature measurement at supports under normal operating conditions.